dkarzon/singer-transform/README.md

 - `value` -  The value of the transformation.
 - `field` - The name of the field to transform.
 - `fieldType` - The type of the field if being created to add to the schema.
 - `keyProperty` - Sets if the newly created property is to be set as a key property on the schema.
+(Optional)
+- `properties` - An object containing any other non-standard properties for the transform (Optional)

 ## Supported Transforms
-- `AddStaticField` - A transform to add a new field to the output with a static value.
+- `AddStaticField` - Add a new field to the output with a static value.
 - `RenameStream` - Renames a given stream (useful for renaming database tables between tap and target)
+- `AddHashId` - Add a new field to the output with the value set to a hash of an existing field value (using [hashids](https://hashids.org/net/) )

 ## //TODO